 These may be a little dense reading, but worth the look to understand more about the research behind all this stuff.

-Not exactly about fasting, but an interesting look at metabolic defects of cancer cells, particularly sarcomas that can be exploited and cause tumors to die, without having to use typical cancer drugs.
+Not exactly about fasting, but an interesting look at metabolic defects of cancer cells, particularly sarcomas that can be exploited and cause tumors to die, without typical cancer drugs.

 Sugar and Cancer